nixworks/public/news/2016/02/22/index.md

 ##### Philippine Senate election, 2016
 ### [Walden Bello, a socialist candidate for the Philippine Senate, files a petition that may disqualify boxer Manny Pacquiao for violating election rules regarding publicity.
 Based on the commission's rules, Pacquiao's wife, Jinkee Pacquiao, may substitute. ](/news/2016/02/22/walden-bello-a-socialist-candidate-for-the-philippine-senate-files-a-petition-that-may-disqualify-boxer-manny-pacquiao-for-violating-elect.md)
-_Context: Manny Pacquiao, Philippine Senate election, 2016, Jinkee Pacquiao, Walden Bello_
+_Context: Jinkee Pacquiao, Walden Bello, Philippine Senate election, 2016, Manny Pacquiao_

 ##### Ugandan general election, 2016
 ### [Opposition leader Kizza Besigye is arrested while trying to obtain copies of the official election results. ](/news/2016/02/22/opposition-leader-kizza-besigye-is-arrested-while-trying-to-obtain-copies-of-the-official-election-results.md)
-_Context: Kizza Besigye, Ugandan general election, 2016_
+_Context: Ugandan general election, 2016, Kizza Besigye_

 ##### Jat reservation agitation
 ### [Jat protesters reach an agreement with the Indian government on increased reservations similar to those authorized for economically disadvantaged lower castes.
 Authorities say at least 19 people have been killed in the three-day demonstrations.
 Protest leaders call for reopening blockaded roads in the northern state of Haryana.
 Water restrictions, implemented after protesters damaged the water station's New Dehli feed, remain in effect while engineers repair the equipment. ](/news/2016/02/22/jat-protesters-reach-an-agreement-with-the-indian-government-on-increased-reservations-similar-to-those-authorized-for-economically-disadvan.md)